 For example: If in some meadow, I pluck a pretty flower and give it to you, it is yours, no longer mine (nor the meadow’s); by contrast, if in some field of imagination and thought, I find an interesting idea and show you to it, it is ours (without taking), an eternal object in the commons of mind.

 Property is naturally bound to the physical, while by contrast, the abstract is naturally a commons.
 We may think we create ideas but we find them.
 Finding ideas is often associated with great expense of time and energy spent in exploration, and the subsequent tendency for secrecy and compensation, but information space remains open and free, without security, without commodity.
-Ironically, it seems we consider information and idea as commodity and we peddle our maps, whether for commerce or for pride.
+Ironically, it seems we consider information and idea as commodity while we peddle our maps, whether for commerce or for pride.

 Consider communication as the exchange of coordinates/symbols/language such that each observer may locate the same structure in information space, and though each individual perception remains unique, to converge on a common object in abstract reality.